NGenesis/VRCPimaxEyeTracker/README.md

 | EyesX | Left / Right | Float | -1.0 ~ 1.0 | Returns -1.0 when the user's left or right eye is looking to the left, 0.0 when looking forward and 1.0 when looking to the right. |
 | EyesY | Left / Right | Float | -1.0 ~ 1.0 | Returns -1.0 when the user's left or right eye is looking down, 0.0 when looking forward and 1.0 when looking up. |

+The recommended setup that will be used in this guide uses the following expression parameters:

+- UseEyeTracker
+- LeftEyeBlink
+- RightEyeBlink
+- LeftEyeX
+- RightEyeX
+- EyesY

 ## Blend Shapes
 | Name | Preview |
 | --- | --- |